 Powerful Net Worth Tracking

-In addition to tracking your cash flow, Personal Capital is filled with other tools as a bonus on top of managing your checking without balancing your checkbook.
+In addition to tracking your cash flow, Empower is filled with other tools as a bonus on top of managing your checking without balancing your checkbook.
 Here are some of my favorites:

-- Mutual fund cost tracking – I used tools free from Personal Capital to save myself over $300 in fees each year on my investments.
+- Mutual fund cost tracking – I used tools free from Empower to save myself over $300 in fees each year on my investments.
 That is $9,000 over the next 30 years before looking at compound gains over time.

 - Portfolio diversification advice – Take a quick survey to tell the app your age and investment goals.
 Based on that, the app calculates and shares a target portfolio by asset class, and makes suggestions on how to get there with your current portfolio.